clerk/javascript/.changeset/young-beans-trade.md

 '@clerk/nextjs': patch
 ---

-Improve experience when swapping keys on Keyless mode.
+Improves the error message when changing keys in development causes a subsequent request to fail.